 El Salvador’s indigenous people face intense social exclusion and discrimination.
-LGBT people, women, youth and sex workers also face obstacles in making their voices heard and respected.
-Some face barriers to accessing health care, education and other critical services—especially sex workers and LGBT people, who experience violations from police and organized crime groups with impunity.
+LGBTQ people, women, youth and sex workers also face obstacles in making their voices heard and respected.
+Some face barriers to accessing health care, education and other critical services—especially sex workers and LGBTQI people, who experience violations from police and organized crime groups with impunity.

 AJWS is committed to supporting marginalized communities in El Salvador to advocate for human rights.
 Our grantees are:

 - Collecting evidence of human rights violations, particularly against indigenous groups, women, LGBTQI+ people and sex workers

 - Educating marginalized groups about their human rights and strengthening their leadership and advocacy skills

 - Organizing communities to lobby for improved legal protections to prevent land grabs and other harmful development tactics